Glazed Carrots

 Why You’ll Love this Recipe!

-- Only 5 simple ingredients need in this easy side dish recipe.
+- There are only 5 simple ingredients needed in this easy side dish recipe.
+Brown sugar glazed carrots are quick and super tasty!

 What are glazed carrots made of?

 - Carrots – Peel and slice large whole carrots.
-You can substitute baby carrots if you’d like.
-This minimizes the prep work.
+If you’d like to minimize the prep work, you can substitute baby carrots.

 - Brown sugar – I usually use light brown sugar, but dark will work great.
 The dark brown sugar will give it more of a molasses flavor.

-- Black pepper – A little bit of flavor.
+- Black pepper – Add a bit of a warming flavor with some black pepper.

 How to Make Glazed Carrots